Change Your Postural Habits and Change Your Spine

 The Postural Habits that Shape Us

-Whether we live with that long erect spine depends on other habits, specifically how we manage three horizontal loads: our ribcage, shoulder girdle, and head.
+Whether we live with that long erect spine depends on other habits, specifically how we manage three horizontal loads: our ribcage, our shoulder girdle, and our head.

 If your habit is to lift your chest, you’ll have a swayback.
 If you routinely let your shoulder blades wing out and you carry your upper arms forward, your upper back will round.
 If you lift your chin and poke it forward, your upper back will round more, and the rounding will be close to your neck.
 This is the habit that helps create a dowager’s hump.